Colin Spiers : Represented Artist

 In 1993 Spiers gained an honourable mention in the Ernest Bloch International Composition Competition, and two years later won the prestigious Jean Bogan Prize for Piano Competition with his Piano Sonata No. 2.
+In 2022 he won first prize in the Composing Australia competition administered by the Sydney International Piano Competition for his Eine Kleine Nachtmusik.
 His works have appeared on the ABC Classics and Jade labels, as well as in ABC broadcasts, while Memory for soprano and orchestra (or piano), and A Slender Strand of Memories for four vocal soloists, choir and orchestra were premiered in 2008 and 2009.

 Over the past twenty years Spiers has received several commissions from performers such as Perihelion, the Port Macquarie Music Society, Deborah Lander, the University of Newcastle Chamber Choir, and the University of Newcastle.

 Colin Spiers — current to November 2022